 Another view looking back at Mont Blanc

-Le Signal Grand Balcon Nord
+Approaching Le Signal on the Grand Balcon Nord hike

 Approaching Le Signal